ciniki/api-taxes/docs/notes.md

 - it's better to more than less tax types
     - there are over 1000 tax codes in avalara

-- The reason to separate taxes and taxtypes, is to allow businesses to setup their business products once with the tax types, and then alter taxes in the future.
+- The reason to separate taxes and taxtypes, is to allow tenants to setup their tenant products once with the tax types, and then alter taxes in the future.

-- If a region introduces a new tax, it can be added to the taxes table, linked to tax types without having to update all the business products/services.
+- If a region introduces a new tax, it can be added to the taxes table, linked to tax types without having to update all the tenant products/services.

 - In the future, more rules can be applied to taxes using the sapos_taxes table and shipping destination if required.